SolomonRosemite/SolomonRosemite/README.md

     <!-- <p>Welcome to my profile, this is the place where I opensource stuff and break things.</p> -->
   <div/>
   <div align="left">
-    <p>Welcome to my profile, I'm an software engineering hobbyist passionate for innovative technology and use Github to share my projects.</p>
-    <p>Most of these projects are MIT licensed, so feel free to look around and use them as you wish😄</p>
+    <p>Welcome to my profile, I'm an software engineering hobbyist passionate for innovative technology and use Github to share my projects.<br/>Most of these projects are MIT licensed, so feel free to look around and use them as you wish😄</p>
   <div/>
 <div/>